What is atrial fibrillation?

 How is atrial fibrillation treated?

 Your healthcare providers will work with you to create a specific treatment plan.
 Treatment options vary according to your health history, your symptoms, and your preferences.
-Some people who don’t have any symptoms may not need a large amount of treatment.
+Some people who don’t have any symptoms may not need significant treatment.
 Some general categories of treatment are discussed below.

-- Blood-thinning (anticoagulant) medicines or aspirin, to help prevent stroke
+- Blood-thinning (anticoagulant) medicines, to help prevent stroke

 - Medicines to slow the heartbeat, such as beta-blockers, digoxin, and calcium channel blockers

 - Treatment for the main cause of AFib, if known

 - Medicines to treat heart failure if present, such as ACE inhibitors

 If your arrhythmia is ongoing, you may need a procedure called an electrical cardioversion.
 This can help get the heart back into a normal rhythm.
 Your provider uses special pads or paddles to send one or more brief electrical shocks to the heart.
 This is to stop the signal that is making the atria quiver and reset the heartbeat to normal.
 If you have not been taking blood thinners for a sufficient amount of time before a cardioversion, you may also need a special echocardiogram called a trans-esophageal echocardiogram.
 This is to make sure you don't have a clot in your heart that could cause a stroke during or after cardioversion when proper blood flow is restored.

 Procedures such as catheter ablation may be used to restore normal rhythm and improve symptoms if medicines and electrical cardioversion have not controlled the arrhythmia.
 It may also provide an opportunity to discontinue long-term medicine for atrial fibrillation.
 Catheter ablation uses either radiofrequency energy sent through a wire or a freezing balloon (cryoballoon therapy) to destroy the areas of heart tissue that may causes AFib.